ikcGitHub/CarND-MPC-Project/README.md

 # CarND-Term2-P4-Model-Predictive-Control
 ## Overview
-(Need to change)
-In this project you'll implement Model Predictive Control to drive the car around the track.
-This time however you're not given the cross track error, you'll have to calculate that yourself!
-Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.
+In this project you'll implement model predictive controller to drive the car around the track.
+You will need to extract the data and calculate the cross track error then compute the appropriate steering angle and acceleration and feed them back to the simulator to drive the vehicle around the track.
+Besides that, you can also plot your predicted trajectory in front of the vehicle to see how well your model is working.
+Remember, there is a 100 millisecond latency between actuations commands on top of the connection latency so you will need to handle that latency in your code.
+There is a simulator provided by Udacity ([Term 2 Simulator Release](https://github.com/udacity/self-driving-car-sim/releases/)) which will generate the state and actuator data.
+And you will be using those data to calculate the cross track error (CTE) then compute the appropriate control inputs then feed them back to the simulator to drive the vehicle.
+Here is the link to the [orginal repository](https://github.com/udacity/CarND-MPC-Project) provided by Udaciy.
+This repository contains all the code needed to complete the final project for the Model Predictive Control course in Udacity's Self-Driving Car Nanodegree.

 ## Prerequisites/Dependencies
 * cmake >= 3.5